awsmug/torro-forms/readme.txt

 == Changelog ==

 = 1.0.16 =
 * Fixed: Logical error in 'can_access' function.
+Thanks to reedsutliff!

 = 1.0.15 =
 * Fixed: Deployment issue.